How ChessGate's AI Personalities Work

 - Causality chains: Central control → piece activity → tactical execution

-Complete Move Flow: A Real Example
+Complete Move Flow: A Conceptual Example

 Position: Middlegame, roughly equal, Karpov to move.